DimaOrdenov/gpss-python/README.md

 # gpss-python
 GPSS stays for General Purpose Simulation System.
-GPSS-WORLD is application that allows to simulate processes using GPSS programming language.
+[GPSS-WORLD](http://www.minutemansoftware.com/downloads.asp) is application that allows to simulate processes using GPSS programming language.

+This programm was made in educational purpose.
+I used Python 3 programming language to complete task below.

+Task: At the car service station, 4 workers perform two types of work: tire fitting and balancing.
+Each operation is performed by two workers, but there are two jobs for tire fitting.
+The car flow is Poisson with an interval value of 35 minutes.
+80% of cars will be subjected to both tire balancing and balancing, and the rest - equiprobable to one of the operations.
+The service time of the car is distributed exponentially with an average value of 45 minutes for tire fitting and 15 minutes for balancing.
+If customers drive up and do not find a free place to wait, they leave.
+It is necessary to find out how many parking spaces should be allocated for cars waiting for maintenance.
+It is necessary to write a model of such a system and use it to research the system using one, two, three parking spaces.
+Determine the optimal number of parking spaces.
+In each of these cases, it is necessary to simulate the work during the eight-hour working day and estimate the proportion of clients left without service.